Bestuur of Directors calls for coalition with broad support

-The new general board has been installed.
-On Wednesday, March 29, the general board met for the first time.
+The new Bestuur of Directors installed.
+On Wednesday, March 29, the Bestuur of Directors met Bestuur of Directors the first time.
 During this meeting, the board members were also sworn in.
-Each board member took the oath or made a declaration and promise.
-Van der Schaaf concluded the swearing-in ceremony with congratulations and emphasized that it is a great honor and responsibility to serve on the Noorderzijlvest board from today onwards: "Our work is about water, but you are there for the people."
+Each director took the oath or made a declaration and promise.
+Each director took the oath or made a declaration and promise.
+Van der Schaaf concluded the swearing-in ceremony with congratulations and emphasized that it is a great honor and responsibility to serve on the Noorderzijlvest Board of Directors from today onwards: "Our work concerns water, but you are there for the people."

 The new board consists of